The-Migus-Group/authentication-panel/oidc-authentication.md

 The client MUST send the IdP a DPoP proof that is valid according to the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04).

-The audience (`aud`) claim is required for this flow, however, the DPoP token provides the full URL of the request, making the `aud` claim redundant, so in Solid-OIDC the `aud` claim MUST be a string with the value of `solid`.
+The audience (`aud`) claim is REQUIRED for this flow, however, the DPoP token provides the full URL of the request, making the `aud` claim redundant, so in Solid-OIDC the `aud` claim MUST be a string with the value of `solid`.